-- represent financial bonuses received for reaching a plan (target) value or quantity for a certain period (several months) or annually by a firm; - granted because the invoice was paid to the supplier before the due deadline - granted by suppliers to promote products - discounts granted in cumulative amount which cannot be deducted to which transaction of goods and reporting period refer.
+- represent financial bonuses received for reaching a plan (target) value or quantity for a certain period (several months) or annually by a firm; - granted because the invoice was paid to the supplier before the due deadline - granted by suppliers to promote products; - reductions/increases granted at a later point in time (e.g. not foreseeable at the time of transaction, granted as total amount for all previous transactions) and subsequent; discounts granted in cumulative amount which cannot be deducted to which transaction of goods and reporting period refer.